anbox-cloud/discourse-docs/manage-images.md

         status: active
 ```

-Similar to applications managed by AMS (see [Application Management](https://discourse.ubuntu.com/t/managing-applications/17760)), images have a list of versions too.
+Similar to applications managed by AMS (see [About applications](https://discourse.ubuntu.com/t/managing-applications/17760)), images have a list of versions too.
 A new version is created each time an image is updated.

 ### Update an existing image